ChessEmulator94/Pong/README.md

 ## Future improvements

 1. Add bounce mechanic for ball when hitting top or bottom of padels (currently only supports bouncing off the inner facing side)
-2. Display the score
+2. Add a start button
-3. Add a start button
+3. Increase speed of ball (to until some max value) after consecutive wall bounces

 ## Known bugs